 The easiest way to keep your bottles clean is to give them a good rinse right after you empty one to drink a homebrew.
 However, as more and more homebrews are consumed, this gets harder and harder to remember.
 We understand that you may have a few bottles that you forgot to rinse right away, and now they have some built up sediment on them.
 Midwest offers a few products to make cleaning the insides of these bottles easier.

-Try soaking the bottles in a PBW, B-Brite, or Straight A Cleanser solution overnight, and you’ll probably find most (if not all) of the labels floating on top in the morning.
+Try soaking the bottles in a PBW or B-Brite solution overnight, and you’ll find most (if not all) of the labels floating on top in the morning.
 Those labels that are still clinging to the bottle will probably slide right off without much effort.
 These are oxygen-activated cleaners and work great for this and many other cleaning uses.